 Iceland Travel Guide

 If you're planning a visit to the land formed by ice and fire, there's a few things you'll want to know before you go and we're here to help with our handy travel guide resources.
 Here you'll find information on when to go, what to see, insider tips on seeking out the Northern Lights plus details on the currency, costs, voltage, food and more.
-There's also a guide on the popular Golden Circle, details on accommodation upgrades available, reviews from our travellers and a collection of videos to get that wanderlust going.
+There's also a guide on the popular Golden Circle, details on accommodation upgrades available, reviews from our travelers and a collection of videos to get that wanderlust going.

 Tick off the most popular spots in Iceland with our pick of must-see destinations